 You see, compartment syndrome is a major medical emergency that needs to be diagnosed and treated promptly to reduce the risk of muscle and tissue damage in patients.
 While most cases of compartment syndrome happen because of a traumatic accident, there are times when medical professionals are negligent in their duties and either fail to diagnose the condition or actually cause it themselves.

-When you need a Camden compartment syndrome attorney, the Weitz Firm will be by your side.
+When you need a Camden compartment syndrome attorney, The Weitz Firm, LLC will be by your side.
 We will work to recover the compensation you deserve.

 Any time there is a trauma to the body, particularly to the extremities, medical professionals need to be on the lookout for compartment syndrome.
 The condition occurs when the pressure inside the muscles, usually around the trauma, builds to dangerous levels and cuts off the blood flow to the area.
 This deprives the surrounding muscle and nerve tissue of oxygen and, if left untreated, can lead to permanent damage.